directus/directus/docs/guides/real-time/chat/javascript.md

   .with(realtime());
 ```

-Now, we'll need to extract the `email` and `password` values from the form.
-To do this, create event listeners which are
+Now, extract the `email` and `password` values from the form.
+To do this, create event listeners which are triggered on
-triggered on the form submissions:
+the form submissions:

 ```js
 document.querySelector('#login').addEventListener('submit', function (event) {